USCbiostats/barry/README.md

 * **Counters** Users should be able to define counters using change statistics.
 From the ERGM literature, we know that change statistics can be a very efficient way of counting when we have a Markov process.
-In our case, since we will be doing exahustive ennumeration, a good an efficient way of counting statistics is
+In our case, since we will be doing exhaustive ennumeration, a good an efficient way of counting statistics is counting as we add/remove zeros.

+* **Constrained Exhaust enumeration** Exhaust enumeration can be done using recursive algorithms activating and deactivating cells in the array.
+One nice feature would be to allow users to specify constrained, essentially blocked, cells in the array.
+This would go together with the counters.

+  The constrains can just be `std::unordered_map` objects in which the coordinates of the cells that need to be blocked are specified.
+Some standard constrains can be:

+  - Blocks (ranges).
+  - Symmetry (in the case of square, undirected graphs).

+  Furthermore, we should, at least in principle, allow the user to speficy default values for the blocked cells (0/1).